React

 As Noflux's interfaces and optimization, the design of state can be more free:

-Use path description string and state.cursor to easily manipulate the nested state.
+Use and to easily manipulate the nested state.

-decorator use partial connecting to avoid performance problem when sub-tree state changing.
+decorator use to avoid performance problem when sub-tree state changing.